Graduate Certificate in Human Movement Science - 868AA

 - develop skills in the area of sport and exercise which can be applied directly to your work place

 - conduct research with leaders in applied sport research

 - collaborate with major sporting organisations

 - conducting sports science research and testing for sporting organisations

 - developing equipment and investigating its effectiveness

-- preparing marketing or development plans
+- preparing marketing or development plans for sporting organisations

 - conducting sports events for organisations, including national and international conferences

-- preparing media releases and information kits
+- preparing media releases and information kits.

 - Prospective Domestic Students

 - Email firstname.lastname@example.org or Phone 1800 UNI CAN (1800 864 226)

 - Email email@example.com or Phone +61 2 6201 5342

 - Current and Commencing Students